tabalinas/jssocials/README.md

 ### Custom Share

-To register custom share add it to `jsSocials.shares` registry.
+To register a custom share add it to `jsSocials.shares` registry.

-This is how defined the **twitter** share:
+This is how the **twitter** share is defined:

 ```javascript